elhamposhtiban/My-Portfolio/README.md

 # Portfolio
-this is my portfolio i've been updating this every month by adding more projects or change some art or add more features.
+This is my portfolio i've been updating this repository every month by adding more projects or change some art or add more features.

 ## link of repository :
 [Portfolio Link](https://elhamposhtiban.github.io/My-Portfolio/)